JetBrains/Qodana/topics/qodana-yaml.md

 ## Include an inspection into the analysis scope

-<link-summary>You can specify that the files in a certain directory are analyzed by an inspection that is not contained in the selected profile.</link-summary>
+<link-summary>You can tell %product% to analyze files of a certain directory by an inspection that is not contained in the selected profile.</link-summary>

-You can specify that the files in a certain directory are analyzed by an inspection that is not contained in the selected profile.
+You can tell %product% to analyze files of a certain directory by an inspection that is not contained in the selected profile.
 This can be done on a per-inspection basis.
 To include all paths in a project into the inspection scope, omit the `paths` node.

 ### Example
 {id="include-example"}